How to Organize Image Licenses, Permissions, and Source Notes

 How often should permissions be reviewed?

-Review them whenever the image is reused, the publication changes, or a scheduled date arrives.
-For recurring projects, an annual review is often sensible, especially when licenses or permissions may expire.
+Review them whenever the image is reused, the publication changes, or a scheduled review date arrives.
+For recurring projects, an annual review is often a good baseline, especially if permissions may expire.

 Conclusion